aquashi/ulez-cli/README.md

 python -m pip install -r requirements.txt
 ```

-The program should be ready to use now
+The program should be ready to use now but close and open your shell windows for good measure

 ---